go-delve/delve/Documentation/api/ClientHowto.md

-If you want to let your users specify a breakpoint on a function selected from a list of all functions you should specify the name of the function in the FunctionName field of Breakpoint and set Line to -1. *Do not omit Line, do not set Line to 0*.
+If you want to let your users specify a breakpoint on a function selected from a list of all functions you should specify the name of the function in the FunctionName field of Breakpoint.

 If you want to support the [same language as dlv's break and trace commands](//github.com/go-delve/Delve/tree/master/Documentation/cli/locspec.md) you should call RPCServer.FindLocation and